Sofd/iirkit_all/README.md

 `iirkit` is the subproject that builds the toplevel iirkit executable program; it references all the dependent projects via Gradle project dependencies.

+For importing all projects in Eclipse, issue `gradle eclipse` once in the root `iirkit_all`.
+After that, all the subdirectories should be Eclipse projects that can be imported together into Eclipse without errors.

 iirkit uses the [SWT][] UI toolkit for displaying HTML-based eCRFs (electronic case report forms).
 SWT contains platform-dependent